materials recovery facility

 properly disposing of needles and sharps

-You can help prevent injury and protect our environment by following a few simple steps:
+You can help prevent injury to our waste collection workers and protect our environment by following a few simple steps:

 • When purchasing needles from your local pharmacy, either: